 American Photographs– Walker Evans

-This is a book on book.
+This is a book on a book.
 This book is referenced in the course work for ‘Expressing your Vision’ So I was quite please to find it and I’m looking forward to reading it.
+Some of the images are of the American countryside and its inhabitants, the buildings and the surrounding area.

 Photography, A concise history – Ian Jeffrey